A proposal is a written offer to solve a technical problem

 of presenting information, and as enhancements of the

-have an interest and responsibility in seeing to it
+an interest and responsibility in seeing to it that the

-that the text of his proposal is supplied with enough
+text of his proposal is supplied with enough drawings,

-technically, and he should take pains to help plan the
+and he should take pains to help plan the placement of

-placement of these figures so that they are of maximum
+these figures so that they are of maximum benefit and

-benefit and convenience to the reader.
-In general, it
+convenience to the reader.
+In general, it is desirable

-is desirable to have a figure in plain sight when it
+to have a figure in plain sight when it is referred to

-should appear on the page facing the text in which reference
+the page facing the text in which reference is made to

-appear on the same page with appropriate text.
-The number
+the same page with appropriate text.
+The number of illustrations

-of illustrations in a given document may make this ideal
+in a given document may make this ideal impossible, but

-impossible, but it should be an ideal more often met
+it should be an ideal more often met than not.
+Purely

 Exception Taking